+This model was developed in 2010 by Cindy Moser, a member of the Institute's communications team.
 For a detailed explanation of the model, see the article "A research impact model for work and health" by Institute knowledge transfer and exchange and communications experts, which was published online in November 2020 by the American Journal of Industrial Medicine, https://doi.org/10.1002/ajim.23201.

 Our research impact case studies

 One way we gauge impact is through case studies, which tell the story of how research informed the activities of particular stakeholders.
 We assign a “type” to our case studies, based upon the model’s framework.

 Type 1 case studies: Evidence of the diffusion of research

 The degree to which IWH research is noticed and referred to by external stakeholders in the occupational health and safety system―e.g. policy-makers, health and safety associations, employer groups, unions, clinicians and workplaces―in their own deliberations and information vehicles.

 Type 2 case studies: Evidence of research informing decision-making

 The degree to which IWH research is acted upon by external stakeholders in developing and changing legislation, policies, directives and programs that have an impact (often through intermediaries) on workplaces, as well as the degree to which evidence-based practices suggested by IWH research are taken up directly by workplaces or clinicians.

 Type 3 case studies: Evidence of societal impact